brilliancebitcoin/nostrgram/README.md

 * [ ] dark mode
 * [ ] investigate why new messages sometimes say they happened 12 months ago (this seems more prevalent on mobile)
 * [ ] investigate why new messages don't always show up as the latest message in the sidebar
-* [ ] keep the keyboard visible after you send a message
 * [ ] add a "messages not read" delineating line if you go to a channel or a dm with fewer than 200 unread messages in it, separating the messages you read from the messages you didn't
 * [ ] if a "messages not read" line exists when entering a channel or a dm containing unread messages, autoscroll to that instead of to the latest message